loremaps/loremaps/README.md

    a `name` property per feature).
 3. Add a `MapDefinition` in `src/maps/` and register it in `src/maps/index.ts`.

-## Analytics

-Cookieless Google Analytics 4 (`src/lib/analytics.ts`), deliberately configured so the site needs **no cookie-consent banner**: the tag reads and writes nothing on the visitor's device — no cookie, no `localStorage`, no `sessionStorage` — so ePrivacy Art.
-5(3), the rule that forces consent banners, does not apply.

-Two things are load-bearing and easy to break:

-- **`client_storage: 'none'`, never Consent Mode.** Both make GA4 cookieless, but hits sent under `analytics_storage: 'denied'` only feed Google's modelling and never surface in reports at this site's traffic level.
-Adding a `gtag('consent', ...)` call would silently blank every dashboard.
-- **`client_id` is a fresh UUID per page load, held in memory.** Persisting it anywhere — as most "cookieless GA" recipes suggest — is exactly the terminal-equipment storage that brings the banner back.
-The trade-off is that event and pageview counts stay meaningful while "users", sessions and retention do not.

-Visitors sending Do Not Track or Global Privacy Control are skipped entirely — no request reaches Google.

-Set `PUBLIC_GA_MEASUREMENT_ID` in `.env` (see `.env.example`).
-Unset it and analytics compiles away to nothing, which is the default for local development.
-Because the site is statically built, the ID is baked in at build time, so the production build needs the variable present.

 ### Extensibility notes (future work)

 - **User-uploaded maps** — `MapDefinition` is plain JSON, so uploaded maps are just stored